mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So that’s why Dogen Zenji criticizes [it]...
 [Although] criticism is [not the right word].
 Dogen Zenji tries to let us know what the *real* teaching of the Sixth Patriarch is, instead of putting it down.

 So that’s why the most important point is always Zen.
-But the key point of Zen practice is to see into one’s own nature and become buddha – but that is pretty dualistic.
+But “the key point of Zen practice is to see into one’s own nature and become buddha” – [...] that is pretty dualistic.
 That is the point Dogen Zenji tries to [say] in the *Shobogenzo*.

 Another question?

-I think next, please read the [chapter] “Prajna,” it’s [chapter] two, page eighty-nine.
+I think next, please read the [chapter] “Prajna.”
+It’s [chapter] two, page eighty-nine.

 #### 58:10